GrocerEase-App/grocerease-app.github.io/index.md

 # GrocerEase | Optimize Your Shopping List
 Thanks for your interest in GrocerEase!

+Our public beta is now live on [TestFlight](https://testflight.apple.com/join/7xDk3cAt)!

-We're hoping to publish a public beta very soon.
-You can keep up with our development process and even try the app today by visiting our public repository [here](https://github.com/GrocerEase-App/GrocerEase).
+You can keep up with our development process and contribute support for your favorite stores by visiting our public repository [here](https://github.com/GrocerEase-App/GrocerEase).

 &copy; 2025 GrocerEase Team.
 All rights reserved.